bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:40 AM CT, April 04</p>
+<p class="updated_time"> Latest data: 03:25 AM CT, April 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 68°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 19° *colder* than today.
+Tomorrow is expected to be 21° *colder* than today.

 Currently:

 - 66°
-- Breezy and Mostly Cloudy
+- Breezy and Partly Cloudy
-- 86% humidity
+- 85% humidity
-- 13 mph wind
+- 14 mph wind
-- 64% cloud cover
+- 47% cloud cover
-- 35 AQI 🟩
+- 34 AQI 🟩
 - 0.36 inches of rain expected in the next 48 hours